evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

      *
      * Any value that appears that is not valid in the context in which it is
      * used should be ignored.
+     *
+     * Some attributes, (commonly hreflang) may appear more than ones in their
+     * context.
+Attributes such as those may be specified as an array of
+     * strings.
+     *
+     * @return array
      */
     function getAttributes();